-‘Morning’ by Henry Reed is a three stanza poem separated into one set od five lines, one of four, and a final stanza of eight lines.
+‘Morning’ by Henry Reed is a three-stanza poem separated into one set of five lines, one of four, and a final stanza of eight lines.
 Reed has not chosen to conform his text to a structured pattern of rhyme or rhythm.
 The lines may be written in free verse but they maintain their unity in their similar length.
-This is especially clear within the first two stanza.
+This is especially clear within the first two stanzas.
 The lines range between 10 and 15 syllables each.
 This connects the text physically on the page and determines the amount of time a reader can spend on each line.

-Throughout the poem there is a repetition of images associated with morning.
-There is first the title which hints at the time of day and the feelings one will be experiencing.
+Throughout the poem, there is a repetition of images associated with the morning.
+There is first the title that hints at the time of day and the feelings one will be experiencing.
 Reed utilizes words like “golden” and “reflection” twice.
 He also states twice that there are “no shadows.”
 Other repeated words include “echo” and “still”.
-You can read the full poem here.

 Summary of Morning

 The poem begins with the speaker asking his listener, who is plagued by their history, to look at a picture.
 It is a painting of an oriental landscape.
 There are no shadows or reflections on the lake.
 He sees this as being the perfect representation of a world he’d like to live in.

 The second stanza contains his depiction of the way his listener lives now.
 This person is constantly followed by their own personal history.
 It projects itself onto the life the couple is attempting to lead together.
 The poem concludes with the speaker crafting an image of happiness in the future.
 He and his “love” are able to “lie” together within a world that bears no part of the past.

 You can read the full poem Morning here.